Local government reorganisation and devolution

 - Ensuring councils are a suitable size to be efficient and effective: The government thinks that there should be at least 500,000 residents in most new unitary councils.

-What does devolution and local government reorganisation mean for Staffordshire?
+What does local government reorganisation mean for Staffordshire?

 The government’s plans may lead to fewer councils in Staffordshire and Stoke-on-Trent in the future and changes to what each council is responsible for.